pingidentity/pingidentity-devops-getting-started/docs/profiles.md

 You now have a local server profile based on your existing PingFederate installation.

-5. Push your changes to your Github repository (where you forked our server profile repository).
+5. Push your changes (your local server profile) to the Github repository where you forked our server profile repository.
+You now have a server profile available through a Github URL.

 6. Deploy the PingFederate container.
-The environment variables `SERVER_PROFILE_URL` and `SERVER_PROFILE_PATH` direct Docker to use the server profile you've modified.
+The environment variables `SERVER_PROFILE_URL` and `SERVER_PROFILE_PATH` direct Docker to use the server profile you've modified and pushed to Github.

-   > To save any changes you make after the container is running, add the entry `--volume <local-path>:/opt/out` to the `docker run` command.
+   > To save any changes you make after the container is running, add the entry `--volume <local-path>:/opt/out` to the `docker run` command, where <local-path> is a directory you've not already created.
 See *Saving your changes* in [Get Started](getStarted.md) for more information.

    For example: